ONSdigital/application-profile/csvw.md

 - `@language` You will be able to put the language of your choice.
 - `dc:title` This is the title of your dataset.
 You need to keep this brief.
 - `dcat:creator` You put the url of the creator of the dataset.
-- `dc:abstract` Another area to describe the dataset.
+- `dc:abstract` Another geography to describe the dataset.
 This needs to be more detailed than the `title`.
 - `dc:description` This is used to provide all the information you want to provide for the dataset.
 - `dcat:license` This is where you place which license you are using.
 - `dcat:keywords` You use this provide keywords, that can be used as searcahable terms.
 - `dc:publisher` This is where you put the publisher of the dataset.
-- `dcat:theme` If your dataset is part of an overreaching area.
+- `dcat:theme` If your dataset is part of an overreaching geography.
 Such as Economy, Business, Industry and Trade.
 This is where you oput the url of where the dataset is.

 ## Discoverability of CSVW